statisticsnorway/ssb-rwrapr/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _SSB WrapR_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _WrapR_ is free and open source software.

 ## Issues